 Most of the Chitpavan Brahmins in Maharashtra have adopted Marathi as their language.
 Till the 1940s, most of the Chitpavans in Konkan spoke a language called Chitpavani Konkani in their homes.
 BORI records Chitpavani as a fast disappearing language in 1941.
 There are no inherently nasalized vowels in standard Marathi whereas the Chitpavani dialect of Marathi does have nasalized vowels.

 The Chitpavan Brahmins have two sub-groups: the Rigvedi Konkanastha and the Yajurvedi Konkanastha.
 They belong to the Smartha Sect.
-The community comprises fourteen gotras (clans) which as one of the regulators of marriage the gotras are linked with mythical sains and sages and are not hierarchically arranged.
+The community comprises fourteen gotras (clans) which as one of the regulators of marriage the gotras are linked with sains and sages.
 The gotras are Atri, Kapi, Kashyap, Koundinya, Gargya, Kaushik, Jamadagni, Nityundana, Bhargava, Bharadwaj, Vatsya, Vashistha, Vishnuvruddha and Shandilya.
 All the fourteen gotras are clustered into seven groups which are known as the gana.
 A gotra belonging to a particular gana cannot be considered for marriage with another gotra of same gana.
 The gana are as follows:- Atri-Kapi, Gargya-Bhardwaj, Koundiya-Vashistha, Kashyap-Shandilya, Kaushik-Bhargava, Jamadagni-Vatsa, Nityundana-Vishnuvruddha.
 Besides gotra and gana, konkanastha brahmins observe the Tri (three) and Panch (Five) Pravara system.
 Chitpavans also revere deities connected with gotras known as the devakas and each family worships it's devaka at the time of marriage, while individuals with the same devaka can marry.
 There are four hundred and forty surnames amongst Konkanastha Brahmins.

 * Source of this article - Wikipedia ( All due credits goes to its original author)